Q: What is included in your fireplace install kits?

 Q: Should your pavers be sealed?

 A: Yes!
 We recommend you seal our pavers immediately following installation.
 We carry and sell the full line of SEK Surebond products.

 Q: How can your pavers be cleaned?

 A: Our pavers can be cleaned with a diluted multi-purpose cleanser like SEK Surebond.
 To learn our 4-step paver cleaning technique, click here.

 Q: Will my pavers still stain after your sealer has been applied?

-A: Firerock recommends the SEK Surebond line of products for care and maintenance of our pavers.
-Staining is certainly a possibility even after sealing, especially if the pavers come into contact with substances such as oil, coffee, red wine or other food and beverages.
+A: Staining is a possibility even after sealing, especially if the pavers come into contact with substances such as oil, coffee, red wine or other food and beverages.
 To minimize the likelihood of staining, spilled substances should be removed as soon as possible and pavers kept clean of debris and dirt build up.
-Should staining occur, Firerock offers a variety of SEK Surebond cleaners that are compatible with our product.
+Should staining occur, FireRock offers a variety of SEK Surebond cleaners that are compatible with our product.
 Those cleaners include Stain & Rust Buster, Oil Extractor and Sure Clean, which is a deep penetrating multi-use cleaner.